noisrucer/girok/README.md

 If you have any new features that would make your life easier, please don't hesitate to raise issues.

 If you wish to contribute to the project as a programmer, drop pull requests and I will review each of them carefully!

+I'm currently looking for a member to join me to build a web/app version of Girok.
+Drop me an email to changjin9792@gmail.com if you're interested!